timdev/php-stack-logger/README.md

 ## Inspiration

 Inspired by the [similar functionality] in [pinojs].
-Design and implementation details differ, but the core idea remains:
+Design and implementation details differ, but the core idea remains: push scoped context on a logger and have it automatically pop off when the scope ends.
+This push/pop behavior is why I think of it as a "stack" logger.

 ## Approach